 According to studies on implementation, there has not been much research, if any, conducted on the New Four-Year B.Ed Social Studies curriculum for CoEs.
-For instance, Gorely et al. (2019) focused on the evaluation of active programmes for girls in schools in the United States.
+For instance, Gorely et al. (2019) focused on evaluating active programmes for girls in schools in the United States.
 Ghazali (2015) assessed Malaysia's use of school-based assessment systems.
 Setlhako (2018) focused on evaluating an intervention programme for secondary schools in the Tshwane West District of South Africa.
 Omane-Adjekum (2016) investigated student perceptions of the University of Cape Coast's B.Ed accounting curriculum.
 While focusing on research conducted in Ghana, Babah's (2016) study covered Ghana's Eastern and Greater Accra Region CoE's former Social Studies curriculum.
-Eshun (2018) used SHSs in the Cape Coast Metropolis to conduct a convergent study on evaluating the Christian Religious Studies curriculum.
+Eshun (2018) used SHSs in the Cape Coast Metropolis to conduct a convergent study evaluating the Christian Religious Studies curriculum.
 However, the evaluation of the New Four-Year Bachelor of Education Social Studies curriculum for CoEs in Ghana is scant to nonexistent.
-This knowledge gap, coupled with likely pedagogical and content-alignment issues cited in the literature, inspired the researcher to conduct a study on the evaluation of the New Four-Year Bachelor of Education Social Studies Curriculum for CoEs in Ghana using ten colleges affiliated with the country's five public universities.
+This knowledge gap and likely pedagogical and content-alignment issues cited in the literature inspired the researcher to conduct a study evaluating the New Four-Year Bachelor of Education Social Studies Curriculum for CoEs in Ghana using ten colleges affiliated with the country's five public universities.
 This study aimed to evaluatestrategies to implement the Four-Year Bachelor of Education (B.ED.)
-Social Studies Curriculum objectives for CoEs?
+Social Studies Curriculum in CoEs of Ghana.
+This research question guided the study - Which strategies were employed to implement the B.Ed Social Studies curriculum objectives for CoEs?
+The study will help in informing Curriculum Development.
+The study will help identify gaps between the current B. Ed Social Studies curriculum and the needs of 21st-century education to guide future curriculum revisions.
+The study's findings will inform the inclusion of other contemporary social issues like digital citizenship and social justice movements.
+It will highlight the need for incorporating other technological active learning pedagogies that foster critical thinking, problem-solving, and collaboration skills.